 - What is SHINE?

 SHINE (standing for Selected Heritage Inventory for Natural England) is a single, nationally consistent dataset of undesignated historic environment features from across England that could benefit from management within RPA's Countryside Stewardship scheme.
 Data about suitable sites is created by local authority Historic Environment Records (HERs) and fed into the national SHINE dataset.

-You can use the 'Look up a Record' tab on the left-hand side of this page to see the available information for a SHINE site shown in your CS or ES Environmental Information Map & Record.
+You can use the 'Look up a Record' tab on top of this page to see the available information for a SHINE site shown on your CS or ES Environmental Information Map or HEFER.
 Enter the SHINE record number e.g. SA12345.
-This search can also be used to look up the full designation text (where published by Historic England) for Scheduled Monuments.
+This search can also be used to look up details of scheduled monuments, registered parks and registered battlefields.

 This dataset (which also appears on the Environmental Information Maps provided with CS application packs) shows applicants where selected historic environment features can be found on their holding.
 We hope that the SHINE dataset will result in more monuments being entered into beneficial management by farmers and land managers entering into Countryside Stewardship agreements.
 The SHINE dataset may be added to, and reported back to you, as part of the pre-application Historic Environment FER (HEFER) consultation process.